CS222-UIUC/team-07-project-smartride/README.md

    git push
    ```

-9. Note that if you are working on a new branch that hasen't being pushed before, run `git push --set-upstream origin [branch_name]` instead of `git push`.
+10. Note that if you are working on a new branch that hasen't being pushed before, run `git push --set-upstream origin [branch_name]` instead of `git push`.

-10. Open a Pull Request on GitHub.
+11. Open a Pull Request on GitHub.
 Before merging, **PLEASE** get all the CI tests passed.

-11. After merging into `main`, please wait for ESLint to finish and check security tab, there may be _MANY_ bugs that awaits you, please fix them promptly, **including** warnings.
+12. After merging into `main`, please wait for ESLint to finish and check security tab, there may be _MANY_ bugs that awaits you, please fix them promptly, **including** warnings.

+13. **_The following are some useful git operations._**

+14. Sometimes you may want to check all branches from origin.
+Run `git fetch --all`.
+Then you can view all remote branches by `git branch -r`.

+15. To switch to a remote branch, first run `git checkout [remote_branch]`, this `[remote_branch]` should likely be `origin/xxx`, remember to include `origin/`.

+16. To make edits in this remote branch, run `git switch -c [branch_name]`.
+Say the remote branch name is `origin/example`, then you should run `git switch -c example` to auto track `example` with `origin/example`.

+17. Now you can normally use git operations on this local branch.

+18. `git fetch -p` will delete all remotely deleted, but locally visible via `git branch -r` branches.
+Your local branch should still be manually deleted by `git branch -D [local_branch]`.

-### CI/CD workflow
+### CI/CD Workflows

 1. You can find all CI workflows in `.github/workflows`.